-We have opened 83 new locations, net of a relocation, since the beginning of 2008 through March 7, 2018 and our management believes we are well-positioned to continue this growth through our new restaurant pipeline, which includes locations currently under development.
-We maintain a commitment to capitalizing on opportunities and realizing efficiencies in our existing markets while also pursuing attractive locations in new markets.
-We seek to identify new markets in which we believe there is capacity for us to open multiple restaurants.
+We have opened 92 new locations, net of one relocation, since the beginning of 2008 throughDecember 30, 2018 and our management believes we are well-positioned to continue our growth through our new restaurant pipeline, which includes locations currently under development.
+We maintain a commitment to capitalizing on opportunities and realizing efficiencies in our existing markets.
+Additionally, we seek to identify new markets in which we believe there is capacity for us to open multiple restaurants.